BabiSeal/Multi-RLAgent-MADDPG/README.md

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket. **Each agent receives its own, local observation**.
 The observation vector for each agent corresponds to a vector of size 24 potentially corresponding to 3 frames to express temporal and spatial directional aspects.

 #### Continuous Action Space
-Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+Two continuous actions for each agent, corresponding to movement toward (or away from) the net, and jumping.

 #### When Solved